 Ancient Wisdom and Mystical Traditions

-The Ancient Roots and Uses of Sage
+The Uses of Sage

 White sage, also known as Salvia apiana, is a sacred plant that has been used for thousands of years by Native American tribes for its healing and spiritual properties.
 Native to the southwestern regions of the United States and Mexico, this plant was commonly used to purify environments and people.
 The practice of burning sage, known as smudging, was employed to ward off evil spirits, negative energies, and to purify the air during sacred ceremonies.
 This purification ritual is still practiced today by Native Americans and many other cultures around the world.